null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/ishmael_r_corp.png)
 ![](charts/ishmael_r_corp_prime.png)

 Praise and notes about W Don generally apply to R Ishmael as well, since she is also a charge unit with an evade and hard-hitting S3.
 However, her kit is more well-rounded, with a weaker S2 and S3 but a stronger S1.
 Notably, she can play an uncharged Mind Whip without consequence when soloing, albeit without being able to clash or choose a target.
+Additionally, although her combat passive drains her sanity for attack power, the loss can be easily offset through LCB Yi Sang's support passive or winning clashes repeatedly with her excellent rolls.
+Although this makes her reliant on sanity and Snagharpoon, she fuels the latter very well.

 However, her numbers are held back by her somewhat miserable 32 offense level.
 Sinking also generally translates to less damage than fragile, even against abnormalities.
-Additionally, her combat passive drains her sanity for a middling amount of attack power, which is ultimately dysfunctional in most cases.
+Additionally, she either needs charge support via W Don or W Faust or to be in a low-sinner team for max potential, since her base charge generation is somewhat lacking.
+She is also heavily reliant on landing heads coins in order for S1 to generate charge and S2 to win clashes, which makes her early turns likely worse than average, especially with a turn one S3 draw.

 ---